UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1d_aerostack2.md

 However, there is a great lack of such systems in most academic settings.
 The result's oriented attitude of many labs often leads to each researcher building a bespoke solution in order to evaluate, validate or prove their goals.
 These bespoke solutions are often inflexible, not extensible, difficult to understand and, importantly, reuse, with any level of confidence.
 This becomes especially difficult when coupled with hardware, such as UAVs, where many operational details have been implicitly assumed or ignored for favour of getting the experiment running as quick as possible.
 In addition these solutions are often poorly structured and maintained  with little to no documentation meaning that it is difficult for researchers to build upon these systems.
 This is an exceptionally large hurdle to researchers who do not have strong software backgrounds, but wish to perform real world experiments which could improve the quality of research outputs.

 This is not to say that it is impossible for a research system to be developed into a reusable platform.
 There are many examples of research systems being ubiquitous within a group or being released outside the lab.
-For instance, the [Robotarium at Georgia Tech](https://www.robotarium.gatech.edu/), the Multi-Robot Systems Group at the Czech Technical University with their [experimental system](https://github.com/ctu-mrs/mrs_uav_system), and the PX4 autopilot which began it's life as a collaboration between a number of labs at ETH Zurich.
+For instance, the [Robotarium at Georgia Tech](https://www.robotarium.gatech.edu/), the Multi-Robot Systems Group at the Czech Technical University with their [experimental system](https://github.com/ctu-mrs/mrs_uav_system), and the PX4 autopilot which began its life as a collaboration between a number of labs at ETH Zurich.
 But what we see is that it takes a concerted effort and many years of coincidental work which provide incremental improvements to the system each time.
 Previously I had attempted to develop a system which solved this problem called [starling](https://github.com/StarlingUAS/ProjectStarling) which had a number of flaws.

 Therefore as an example system for you to learn, we have chosen the **aerostack2** as our aerial robotic systems development platform.
 This will enable the following: